matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/transactions.md

 EIP-712 transactions access zkSync-specific features such as account abstraction and paymasters.
 Furthermore, smart contracts must be deployed with the EIP-712 transaction type.

-Specify the additional fields, such as the custom signature for custom accounts or to choose the paymaster with EIP-712 transactions.
+You can specify the additional fields, such as the custom signature for custom accounts or to choose the paymaster with EIP-712 transactions.
 These transactions have the same fields as standard Ethereum transactions, plus fields containing additional L2-specific data (`paymaster`, etc).

 ```json
 "gasPerPubdata": "1212",